Bayer-Group/react-color-a11y/README.md

 [![Publish New Release](https://github.com/Codenough-LLC/react-color-a11y/actions/workflows/publish-new-release.yml/badge.svg)](https://github.com/Codenough-LLC/react-color-a11y/actions/workflows/publish-new-release.yml)

 # react-color-a11y
 This is a React higher-order component to automatically enforce color accessibility on given components in your application.
-This is useful when you are rendering colors in your applications that you don't have direct control over within your application.
+This is useful when you are rendering colors in your application that you don't have direct control over.

 For example, if you are rendering an `svg` image that comes from an external source, or some colored text, you may not know ahead of time what those colors will be.
 This becomes even more of a challenge if your application can switch between light and dark mode.